alterway/formations/cours/openstack/openstack-utilisation.en.md

 ### Floating IPs

 -   IP is *allocated* from a *pool*
--   Allocation IP is *associated* to a port
+-   Allocated IP is *associated* to a port

 ### Security groups